AnonymousUser98/mii-creator/README.md

 ## Credits

-- Uses a locally hosted version of the [mii-unsecure.ariankordi.net](https://mii-unsecure.ariankordi.net) [API](https://github.com/ariankordi/FFL-Testing/tree/renderer-server-prototype) by [ariankordi](https://github.com/ariankordi) used to generate 3D Mii heads and icons.
+- Uses the [mii-unsecure.ariankordi.net](https://mii-unsecure.ariankordi.net) [API](https://github.com/ariankordi/FFL-Testing/tree/renderer-server-prototype) by [ariankordi](https://github.com/ariankordi) used to generate 3D Mii heads and icons.
   - A [fork](https://github.com/datkat21/FFL-Testing-with-hats) is used that adds hat support.
 - [mii-js](https://github.com/PretendoNetwork/mii-js) library used for interacting with Mii data in a JavaScript-friendly way
 - [Some utility code](https://github.com/datkat21/mii-creator/tree/master/src/external/mii-frontend) "borrowed" from arian's website for conversion, QR codes, etc.
 - Custom Mii Maker music by [objecty](https://x.com/objecty)
+- GitHub Copilot and ChatGPT helped me modify this to make it work with GitHub Pages.

 ## Features